Fluorescence in situ hybridization: Virtual karyotype

 Virtual karyotyping is another cost-effective, clinically available alternative to FISH panels using thousands to millions of probes on a single array to detect copy number changes, genome-wide, at unprecedented resolution.
 Currently, this type of analysis will only detect gains and losses of chromosomal material and will not detect balanced rearrangements, such as translocations and inversions which are hallmark aberrations seen in many types of leukemia and lymphoma.

 Spectral karyotype

 Spectral karyotyping is an image of colored chromosomes.
 Spectral karyotyping involves FISH using multiple forms of many types of probes with the result to see each chromosome labeled through its metaphase stage.
 This type of karyotyping is used specifically when seeking out chromosome arrangements.

 Chromosome evolution

 FISH can be used to study the evolution of chromosomes.
 Species that are related have similar chromosomes.
 This homology can be detected by gene or genome sequencing but also by FISH.
-For instance, human and chimpanzee chromosomes are very similar and FISH can demonstrate that two chimpanzee chromosomes fused to result in one human chromosome.
-Similarly, species that are more distantly related, have similar chromosomes but with increasing distance chromosomes tend to break and fuse and thus result in mosaic chromosomes.
+For instance, human and chimpanzee chromosomes are very similar, and FISH can demonstrate that the common ancestor of chimpanzees and humans had two smaller chromosomes, and in the human lineage these fused to result in one human chromosome.
+Similarly, species that are more distantly related, have similar chromosomes but with increasing genetic distance, chromosomes tend to break and fuse and thus result in mosaic chromosomes.
 This can be impressively demonstrated by FISH (see figure).